🔥 Real-World Examples: Explore Our Salesforce & ManoMano Case Studies! 🔥 Read Now

 How to check your resilience4j Circuit Breaker in Real World Environment

-Two years have passed since my first blog post about Retries with resilience4j, where I promised a second post about Circuit Breakers.
-There it is!
+Two years have passed since my first blog post about Retries with Resilience4j, where I promised a second post about Circuit Breakers.
+Here it is!

 Recap and the problem

 Adding the retries increased the overall reliability of the gateway.
-For example, users get hot-deals if minor hiccups, and the service can respond on a second try.
+For example, users get hot-deals if there’s a minor hiccup, and the service can respond on a second try.
 Thanks to the fallback value, users can get products from the other categories if the hot-deals microservice does not respond successfully during the retries.

 However, this could lead to a follow-up problem.
 Imagine you are feeling bad and want to stay in bed that day.
 Now all your colleagues are asking you the whole day: “Are you feeling better?”, “Are you feeling better?”
 “Are you….”
 It’s not the best situation to recover.

-The same could happen to a microservice that is having some troubles.
+The same situation could happen to a microservice that is having some troubles.
 It could just be restarting.
 Due to the retries, the microservice receives way more requests- at least three times more.
 And you also know your user.
 Quickly hitting F5 is still the best option to recover from any problems.
 So, the load could heavily increase in turbulent situations, reinforcing the problems.
-Martin Fowler calls it a "catastrophic cascade."
+Martin Fowler calls it a catastrophic cascade.

 This is where the concept of circuit breaker makes sense.
 I couldn’t explain it better than Martin Fowler did in his article about circuit breakers.